 The journey begins at our base at Mávagarður C (grey building) where you meet your guide and gear up.

 We begin by driving up to the plateau of Breiðadals and Botnsheiði.
 The view across the fjords is pretty dramatic from up there.
 We start the biking with a short downhill towards Súgandafjörður Fjord.

 We then hit a winding track which leads up to the top of the mountain ridge.
 From the ridge, a panoramic view over the whole fjord system opens up.
-We’ll take a break to enjoy our delicious lunch.
+We’ll take a break to enjoy our lunch (please bring you own).
 We continue biking on a nice track across the high plateau before we start descending into Syðridalur valley.